How Do I Find Out What DMX Channels My Lights Have? And How Do I Control That from My Stage Lighting Console?

 Now it’s time to exit that test file that you created with all of the dimmers.

 Reload the show file that you’re going to use for the show you’re doing, and now you should be able to enter in the fixtures that you found and patch them into your console at the DMX addresses you found them at.
+If all goes well, it'll work great and you'll be off to make your next event bright!

 Congratulations, you’ve just figured out how to control the lights!